abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 There are some developments on the [ABP CLI](https://docs.abp.io/en/abp/6.0/CLI) made in this version.
 You can see the brief list of some of the improvements below:

-* You can list the all available templates by using the `abp list-templates` command with v6.0.
+* You can list all available templates by using the `abp list-templates` command with v6.0.
 See [#13083](https://github.com/abpframework/abp/pull/13083).
 * You can select the theme while creating a project by specifying the `--theme` option.
-You can see the *LeptonX Lite Theme on Startup Templates* section above for an example.
+You can see the *LeptonX Lite Theme on the Startup Templates* section above for an example.
-* `abp update` command now updates all package versions inside the all solutions in the sub-folders with v6.0.
+* `abp update` command now updates all package versions inside all solutions in the sub-folders with v6.0.
 See [#12735](https://github.com/abpframework/abp/pull/12738).

 ### Introducing the `Volo.Abp.RemoteService` Package

 A new `Volo.Abp.RemoteService` package has been added to the framework.
-Some of the classes that related with the remote service configurations such as `AbpRemoteServiceOptions` class have been moved from `Volo.Abp.Http.Client` to the this package.
-In this way, it became more reusable for the further uses.
+Some of the classes that are related to the remote service configurations such as `AbpRemoteServiceOptions` class have been moved from `Volo.Abp.Http.Client` to this package.
+In this way, it became more reusable for further uses.

 ### Create/Update User Accounts For External Logins

-If an external login have been made to a client application, for example from the **Keycloak Server** (or any other external provider), the user is redirected to the external provider (**Keycloak** in our example), user provides credentials (username and password) it's own and redirected back to the client application as logged in.
-So, it's possible to user's account is not available in the local database because our backend hasn't any knowledge about this process.
+If an external login has been made to a client application, for example from the **Keycloak Server** (or any other external provider), the user is redirected to the external provider (**Keycloak** in our example), the user provides credentials (username and password) it's own and redirected back to the client application as logged in.
+So, it's possible to the user's account is not available in the local database because our backend hasn't any knowledge about this process.

-To prevent this mismatch/problem, ABP Framework create this logged-in user as an external user in the database.
-Thanks to that, the user can bee seen in the *Users* page and set neccessary permissions for this user.
+To prevent this mismatch/problem, ABP Framework creates this logged-in user as an external user in the database.
+Thanks to that, the user can be seen on the *Users* page and set necessary permissions for this user.

 > For more info, please see [the related issue](https://github.com/abpframework/abp/issues/12203).

 ### Sending test email in the setting page for MVC and Blazor UIs

-"Sending Test Email" feature is added to the [Setting Management](https://docs.abp.io/en/abp/6.0/Modules/Setting-Management) module, that allows to check the email settings are configured properly and sending emails succesfully to the target email address.
+"Sending Test Email" feature is added to the [Setting Management](https://docs.abp.io/en/abp/6.0/Modules/Setting-Management) module, which allows checking the email settings are configured properly and sending emails successfully to the target email address.

 ![](setting-management-emailing.png)

-After configuring the email settings such as target email address, you can click the "Send" button to sending a test email to see everything went well.
+After configuring the email settings such as the target email address, you can click the "Send" button to send a test email to see if everything went well.

 ### Improvements on the eShopOnAbp Project

 There are some developments on the [eShopOnAbp project](https://github.com/abpframework/eShopOnAbp) made in this version.
 You can see the brief descriptions of some of the improvements below:

 * Some improvements have been made on the Admin Application for Order Management (Angular UI).
 See [#110](https://github.com/abpframework/eShopOnAbp/pull/110).
-* SignalR error on Kubernetes & Docker Compose have been fixed.
+* SignalR error on Kubernetes & Docker Compose has been fixed.
 See [#113](https://github.com/abpframework/eShopOnAbp/pull/113).
 * eShopOnAbp project has been deployed to Azure (Aks).
 See [#114](https://github.com/abpframework/eShopOnAbp/pull/114).
 You can visit [https://eshoponabp.com/](https://eshoponabp.com/) to see it on live.
-* Configurations have been made for some services on `docker-compose.yml` file.
+* Configurations have been made for some services on the `docker-compose.yml` file.
 See [#112](https://github.com/abpframework/eShopOnAbp/pull/112).
 * Gateway Redirect Loop problem on Kubernetes has been fixed.
 See [the commit](https://github.com/abpframework/eShopOnAbp/commit/6413ef15c91cd8a5309050b63bb4dbca23587607).

 ### Other News

 * Autofac library upgraded to **v6.4.0** in this version.
 Please see [#12816](https://github.com/abpframework/abp/pull/12816) for more info.
-* Perfomance Improvements have been made in the **Settings Module** and tabs on the *Settings* page are lazy loading now.
+* Performance Improvements have been made in the **Settings Module** and tabs on the *Settings* page are lazy loading now.
 * Some improvements have been made in the CMS Kit Module.
 You can see the improvements from [here](https://github.com/abpframework/abp/issues/11965).

 If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/6.0.0-rc.1), which contains a list of all the issues and pull requests closed within this version.